Yiwans/Course_project/README.md

 # Course_project
-Modeling of motion animation of objects in homogeneous and heterogeneous environments.
-Development of a convolutional neural network for the classification of these objects.
+Animation modeling of objects motion in homogeneous and heterogeneous environments.
+Detection and object classification using CNN.